Skip to Content

 • Students who are repeating a course must repeat it using the same grade mode as the original attempt.

-• Students on academic probation must complete at least 12 hours of coursework for a letter grade during the probationary semester.
-Those students on probation for a second consecutive semester may not elect the pass/no pass option until they are removed from probation.
+• Students on academic notice must complete at least 12 hours of coursework for a letter grade during the notice semester.
+Those students on probation for a second consecutive semester may not elect the pass/no pass option until they are removed from academic notice.

 • For Daniels School of Business-sponsored departmental programs, none of the course may be taken as pass/no pass.